-The parameters that are defined in the device class section of the IBM Spectrum Protect Snapshot profile file, configure IBM Spectrum Protect Snapshot for use with the IBM Storwize family or IBM System Storage SAN Volume Controller storage systems.
+The device class parameters for static target allocation are defined in the DEVICE_CLASS section of the IBM Spectrum Protect Snapshot profile.
+These parameters configure IBM Spectrum Protect Snapshot to use static target allocation with the IBM Storwize family or IBM System Storage SAN Volume Controller storage systems.